arangodb/docs/3.11/arangosearch.md

 ```

 The default Analyzer that will be used for searching is `"identity"`.
-While some ArangoSearch functions accept an Analyzer argument, it is often
+While some ArangoSearch functions accept an Analyzer argument, it is sometimes
 necessary to wrap search (sub-)expressions with an `ANALYZER()` call to set the
 correct Analyzer in the query so that it matches one of the Analyzers with
 which the field was indexed.